The Ultimate Guide to Quality Score: 15 PPC Experts Discuss Google Ads Quality Score

 In conclusion, fixing a low quality score starts with identifying the right audience, then migrate over to the basic Quality score tactics of relevancy from the keyword, keyword groupings, Text Ads and Landing pages.
 If a Quality Score is consistently low and you have performed all of these tactics correctly, it’s quite possible you’re advertising to the wrong audience, and perhaps you should shift your focus from PPC to SEO.

-Allan Mitchell: Since Quality Score doesn't actually sell anything, I rarely make changes to an AdWords account with the sole purpose of increasing Quality Score.
-If higher Quality Score was the sole aim, you could simply write a overly-enticing ad, watch your CTR skyrocket, and sit back as Quality Score suddenly rises to 10/10.
+Allan Mitchell: Since Quality Score doesn't actually sell anything, I rarely make changes to a Google Ads account with the sole purpose of increasing Quality Score.
+If higher Quality Score was the sole aim, you could simply write an overly-enticing ad, watch your CTR skyrocket, and sit back as Quality Score suddenly rises to 10/10.
 But with so many 'time-wasters' clicking through to your site, and then immediately bouncing, conversions would be low, so your ROI would suffer.